Parliamentary committees of the United Kingdom: Legislative

+Regional Grand Committees

+Eight regional grand committees were established by temporary standing orders which were in force between January 2009 and May 2010.
+Each committee related with one of the eight regions of England outside Greater London, and all MPs from constituencies in each region were able to attend and participate in the proceedings of the relevant regional grand committee.
+It was envisioned that the committees would meet twice a year, however in reality they only ever met once in Autumn 2009 before being abolished the following year.

-Regional
+Regional Select Committees

 The House of Commons set up eight regional select committees in November 2008, whose members were first appointed on 3 March 2009.
 The committees were formed of five Labour members, as opposed to the nine members from various parties as was agreed in the original motion, due to the refusal of the Conservatives and Liberal Democrats to nominate any members as a sign of their opposition to setting up the committees.
 The resolution that formed the committees expired at the end of the 2005/10 Parliament.
 The succeeding coalition government of Conservatives and Liberal Democrats chose not to renew it.